richandersonio/go-example-webserver/README.md

 ## Build and run the web server locally

-Build the webserver and then run the web server:
+Build the web server and then run it:

 ```bash
 go build *.go